US tariff rate cut: Swiss press are upbeat but warn of high cost

 Lessons from the US-Swiss tariff dispute: when the ends justify the means

 Many German-language Swiss papers welcomed the US tariff rate cut.
-This has allowed Switzerland to “avoid the worst”, Tamedia group newspapers stress.
-But, they point out, this is only a first step, as the agreement still has to be approved by the Swiss political authorities.
+This has allowed Switzerland to “avoid the worst”, Tamedia group papers say.
+But this is only a first step, they point out, as the agreement still has to be approved by the Swiss political authorities.
 “It’s not out of the question that something could go wrong.
-Or that the situation could escalate again,” they warn.
+Or that the situation could escalate again,” they warned.

 US Supreme Court

-In addition, proceedings are pending before the US Supreme Court on the legality of Trump’s tariff strategy, they stress.
+In addition, proceedings are pending before the US Supreme Court on the legality of Trump’s tariff strategy.
 If the judges were to rule in favour of tariff opponents, “everything would have to be redone, including the possibility that Trump might impose new tariffs on the basis of a different law”.

-The Neue Zürcher Zeitung (NZZ) stressed tariffs may have been reduced to 15%, but this is well above the 3% average in force at the start of the year.
-It also noted that there is still much uncertainty regarding Trump’s next intentions.
+The Neue Zürcher Zeitung (NZZ) said tariffs may have been reduced to 15%, but this is well above the 3% average in force at the start of the year.
+It added that there is still much uncertainty regarding Trump’s next intentions.
 “Politics in Washington is and remains a major risk for Switzerland, with or without Trump,” NZZ said.

-The Swiss public broadcaster SRF meanwhile points out that it was Donald Trump, not the Swiss president, who was “responsible for this setback”.
-SRF says there appears to be a good working relationship between Guy Parmelin and US Trade Representative Jamieson Greer.
+The Swiss public broadcaster SRF meanwhile pointed out that it was Donald Trump, not the Swiss president, who was “responsible for this setback”.
+SRF said Guy Parmelin and US Trade Representative Jamieson Greer appear to have a good working relationship.
 “Parmelin, who has always been somewhat underestimated and even sometimes ridiculed in German-speaking Switzerland in recent years, has suddenly become the strong man of the Federal Council, the man who saved the export industry and, as a result, thousands of jobs,” SRF said.

-But Blick says it is private businesspeople who succeeded where Swiss ministers failed: they secured a meeting with the president in the Oval Office.
+But Blick insists that it is private businesspeople who succeeded where Swiss ministers failed: they secured a meeting with the president in the Oval Office.
 “Trump, who has trouble with ministers, received the Swiss business club, listened to them, allowed himself to be offered gifts and showed goodwill,” Blick said.

 Translated from French by DeepL/sb